General

 Conservation work to save birds requires significant financial resources.
 You may be interested to know that as a charity, our appeal letters are one of the most effective ways to raise funds to save threatened birds – even more so than emails.
 The reality is that if we did not raise funds, we would not be able to undertake nearly as much conservation work as we can achieve with the generous donations of our passionate supporters.

 We receive a ‘charity mailing rate’ for our postage, which helps minimise costs.
 Every dollar we spend on our mailings results in several dollars coming back, and we achieve a stronger return than the benchmark for the charity sector.
-We watch this very closely, and we’ve been able to keep our expenses low in comparison to the generous donations we receive through our appeals.
-These appeals enable us to sustainably continue our vital conservation work to save threatened birds today and into the future.
+We watch this very closely, and we’ve been able to keep our expenses low in comparison with the generous donations we receive through our appeals.
+These appeals enable us to sustainably continue our vital conservation work to save Australia’s threatened birds today and into the future.
 If the paper-based appeals were not an effective investment and didn’t help us raise much-needed funds, we would discontinue using this method of fundraising.

 We also use 100% recycled paper in our letters, and each one includes an easy ‘opt-out’ tickbox on the accompanying coupon so that we can update our supporters’ communication preferences as requested.
 Otherwise, we encourage you to get in touch with us at any time via email, phone or post to update your communication preferences.